-am not at all interested in being an alarmist.
-We’ve got enough real-life drama already: storm Sandy last week with its massive devastation (and clear climate change influence), and the never-ending reams of high quality research emerging that illustrate the contribution of everyday chemicals to most diseases.
+I am not at all interested in being an alarmist.
+We’ve got enough real-life drama already: storm Sandy last week with its massive devastation (and clear climate change influence), and the never-ending reams of high-quality research emerging that illustrate the contribution of everyday chemicals to most diseases.
 Seriously.
 It can feel quite overwhelming sometimes.
 That said, did you catch that New York Times article on 10-26-12 talking about contamination from the Fukushima nuclear disaster?

 “The fact that many fish [in the ocean around Fukushima, Japan] are just as contaminated today with cesium 134 and cesium 137 as they were more than one year ago implies that cesium is still being released into the food chain,” Mr. Buesseler wrote.** This kind of cesium has a half-life of 30 years, meaning that it falls off by half in radioactive intensity every 30 years.
+Incidentally, radioactive cesium has also been found in Japanese baby formula (since removed from the market).

 As I read that NYT article, the light of recognition prompted me to recall a patient who had a slightly elevated cesium level.
-She’s a lovely 30 year old woman living in NYC.
+She’s a lovely 30-year-old woman living in NYC.
 I’ll call her JT.
 JT came to see me for a second opinion regarding a complete thyroidectomy for multinodular goiter.
 The pathology report results didn’t indicate the need for removing the gland, although there were suspicious findings.
 I recommended a second biopsy, the results of which determined the nodules were benign.
 She didn’t need to have her thyroid removed after all.
 Thank God for second opinion.

 With the thyroidectomy drama out of the way, we took a systems approach to identifying the underlying cause of the nodules.
 (Here’s a case example of what I mean by “systems approach” using the IFM Matrix.)
 JT responded well to treatment, the nodules appear stable, and she feels good today.
 Eventually, I’ll write her case up in greater detail, but right now I am focusing on the cesium connection.